agility-game/dokploy/300/600/README.md

 # 600 - Create a Home Project in Dokploy on Server on Hetzner

+> WARNING: Home project is now deprecated, in favor of App project

 Login to the Dokploy page at https://dokploy.agility-game.com and you'll be directed to the projects page:

 ![Screenshot 2024-05-23 at 16 48 34](https://github.com/agility-game/dokploy/assets/1499433/1cac5520-694c-4e31-8c9d-13bd460d0872)